viacheslav-lasukov/PMBoK6/Tools and Techniques/Risk Probability and Impact Assessment.md

 Impacts will be negative for threats and positive for opportunities.

-Probability and impact are assessed for each identified [[individual project risk]].
+Probability and impact are assessed for each identified [[Individual Project Risk]].

 Risks can be assessed in interviews or meetings with participants selected for their familiarity with the types of risk recorded in the [[Risk Register]].